Post

 \[y'+p(x)y=0 \tag{2}\]

 and this is called homogeneous.
-In this case, we can use the method of separation of variables.
+In this case, we can use the Separation of Variables method.

 \[\frac{dy}{y} = -p(x)dx\] \[\log |y| = -\int p(x)dx + c^*\] \[y(x) = ce^{-\int p(x)dx} \tag{3}\]